Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes

 \subsection{Graph Analysis}

 In addition, we explore the generated graphs by visualizing an example from each dataset over the crash periods.
 For each graph, we project the vertex sizes based on the number of incoming edges.
-To prevent overcrowding, we label only the top few vertices with the \textit{highest} number of incoming edges.
+To prevent overcrowding of the labelled entities, we label only the top few vertices with the \textit{highest} number of incoming edges.

 Figure \ref{graphs} showcases the graphs $G_{TRR}$ generated using the series of news articles, which are used by the LLM to detect portfolio crashes for the next day.
 From the graphs, we can qualitatively determine that TRR was able to highlight the most important information that caused the portfolio crashes in real life.
 Within the 2007 dataset, TRR was able to find that the U.S. housing market was impacted \textit{more} than other entities from the given news, as shown from its higher number of incoming edges.
 This coincides with the global financial crisis in 2007, which was caused by the housing bubble.
 From the 2010 dataset, TRR was able to capture the impact on the Greece citizens and the Greek economy, which aligns with the Greek government debt crisis.
 In the 2020 dataset, the top impacted entities were less obvious as they were spread out over various entities.
-However, the impacted entities, such as the export and tourism industries, show the impacts that was caused by the COVID-19 pandemic.
+However, the impacted entities, such as the export and tourism industries, show the impacts that was caused by COVID-19.

-Importantly, we note that the input news articles were not manually filtered in any way.
-The TRR model was able to find these "top-impacted entities" on its own by tracing the impacts of each news event individually, and obtaining the relevance of each impacted entity through the ranking scores.